 The Traffic Stop

-The traffic stop begins when the officer activates the sirens on the police car to warn the driver that the needs to pull over their automobile.
+The traffic stop begins when the officer activates the sirens on the police car to warn the driver that he or she needs to pull over their automobile.
 After the driver pulls to the side of the road, the officer will approach the car and will begin to make observations in regards to the vehicle, the driver and any passengers.
-The officer will begin to interviews the driver by asking questions and requests documentation such as license, registration and proof of insurance.
-The driver remains inside the vehicle while the office does their initial questioning.
+The officer will begin to interviews the driver by asking questions and requesting documentation such as the drivers license, registration and proof of insurance.
+The driver remains inside the vehicle while the officer does their initial questioning.
 The officer will carefully look inside the vehicle for any open containers of alcoholic beverages or narcotics in plain view.
 If the officer witnesses any indication that the driver may be intoxicated, such as the smell of alcohol, the officer will ask the driver to exit the vehicle.
 Once the driver is out of the car, the officer will conduct a field sobriety tests, as described below.

 Field Sobriety Testing

-Call An Ocean County, NJ DWI Lawyer To Fight Your Charge
+Call A New Jersey DWI Lawyer To Fight Your Charge

 When the vehicle observation, traffic stop and screening of the driver is all complete, an arrest will be made if the officer has probable cause to believe that the driver was driving while intoxicated.
 If you have experienced a DWI arrest like described above while driving in Ocean County or Monmouth County, New Jersey, you should seek the advice of a DWI lawyer right away.
 Call the experienced DWI defense attorneys at Villani & DeLuca, P.C. in Point Pleasant Beach for a FREE consultation today!